hasanciftci26/ui5-antares/README.md

 **Sample**

-Let us consider an EntitySet named Products, which is bound to an [sap.m.Table][801] on the XML view.
+Let us consider an `EntitySet` named **Products**, which is bound to an [sap.m.Table][801] on the XML view.
 Our objective is to add a [sap.m.Button](https://sapui5.hana.ondemand.com/#/api/sap.m.Button) to the header toolbar of the table.
 When the user selects a row from the table and presses the **Update Product** button, we will open a dialog so the end user can modify the entity.

 ![Update Constructor Sample](https://github.com/hasanciftci26/ui5-antares/blob/media/update_entry/update_constructor_1.png?raw=true)